jhey/phenotypes/components/form_group/README.md

 ### Usage

-Child input components should always use the `FormGroup__control` class so they can be styled with the other group elements.

 #### With a single control input

 Passing the form group both a `label` and a `controlId` will render a `<label>` element with the `controlId` as its `for` attribute.
 This pattern should be used for form groups with a visible label and a single text-based input.